 The fourth and final movement, The Newcomer (Autumn), sets present day Columbia County – describing one of thousands of new residents who find a new home in its forested rural land.
 It is followed by Postlude, a reprise of the Ives’-inspired opening chorus, and echoed by a second chorus delayed two beats and by chorus 3 four beats later, giving an effect of a river flowing from one side of the stage to the other.

 I have sung under Music Director Alice Rice Boyer’s baton for a few years now.
 If you’re a little nervous about jumping in, let me assure that Alice makes it fun.
 She is spontaneous and creative and gets the sound she wants.
 I’ll be sending you lots of materials so that you can learn your part.
 If you’re not local to Columbia County, OR, we will take care of you in a variety of ways, including zooms, and rehearsals.
 We plan on traveling to several choirs distant from Columbia County Oregon to hold workshops and rehearsals.

-As for the Carnegie Hall performance, you will be singing with a full orchestra on one of the grandest most famous stages in the world.
+As for the Carnegie Hall performance, you will be singing on one of the grandest most famous stages in the world.
 What more can I say?
 It’s going to be life changing!!